A topic from the subject of Biochemistry in Chemistry.

 Diagnostic Techniques

-• Urine tests: Detect substances like glucose, protein, or ketones to diagnose conditions such as diabetes or kidney disease.
+• Urine tests: Detect substances like glucose, protein, ketones, and blood to diagnose conditions such as diabetes, kidney disease, and urinary tract infections.
+Examples include urinalysis and urine culture.

-• Other body fluid tests: Include cerebrospinal fluid analysis, joint fluid analysis, and pleural fluid analysis to diagnose infections, neurological disorders, or other conditions.
+• Other body fluid tests: Include cerebrospinal fluid (CSF) analysis to diagnose infections and neurological disorders, joint fluid analysis for inflammatory conditions like arthritis, and pleural fluid analysis for diagnosing pleural effusions.

 Prognostic Techniques

-• Biomarkers: Biochemical substances associated with specific diseases or conditions, such as cardiac troponins for myocardial infarction or prostate-specific antigen (PSA) for prostate cancer.
+• Biomarkers: Biochemical substances associated with specific diseases or conditions, such as cardiac troponins for myocardial infarction, prostate-specific antigen (PSA) for prostate cancer, and CA-125 for ovarian cancer.
+Their levels can indicate disease severity and response to treatment.

-• Risk assessment: Biochemical markers can be used to calculate the risk of developing certain conditions, such as diabetes or cardiovascular disease.
+• Risk assessment: Biochemical markers can be used to calculate the risk of developing certain conditions, such as diabetes (HbA1c levels) or cardiovascular disease (cholesterol levels).

 Impact on Patient Care